About DON FOSTER

 During his career, Don has become an acknowledged expert in his field, appearing monthly on the radio with highly acclaimed Michael King, known as the Cajun Contractor.
 This nationally syndicated radio show educates and informs professional contractors, homeowners, and do-it-yourselfers in construction.
 Don has been with Michael King for over two years now.

 Don has published articles in Masonry Magazine and Waterproof!
 Magazine and is known as a Brick Matching Expert in the Brick Industry.
-He also presents an AIA/CES registered course entitled, “The Creativity of Brick Matching.”
-In 2022, he was named Masons Contractors Association of America's
+He also presents an AIA/CES registered course entitled “The Creativity of Brick Matching.”
+In 2022, the Masons Contractors Association of America awarded Don the "C. DeWitt Brown Leadman Award."
+This is awarded to an individual who has provided exemplary leadership in advancing the masonry industry.